computationalstylistics/computationalstylistics.github.io/_pages/publications.md

 ---

+**Nagy, B., Šeļa, A., De Sisto, M. and Plecháč, P.** (2024).
+Metronome: tracing variation in poetic meters via local sequence alignment. _Computational Humanities Research_, 1: e1 https://doi.org/10.1017/chr.2025.1.

-**Šeļa, A., Nagy, B., Byszuk, J., Hernández-Lorenzo, L., Szemes, B. and Eder, M.** (forthcoming).
-From stage to page: language independent bootstrap measures of distinctiveness in fictional speech, [[pre-print](https://arxiv.org/abs/2301.05659)].
+**Šeļa, A., Nagy, B., Byszuk, J., Hernández-Lorenzo, L., Szemes, B. and Eder, M.** (2024).
+From stage to page: language independent bootstrap measures of distinctiveness in fictional speech.
+In Andersen, M. and Reiter, N. (eds), _Computational Drama Analysis: Reflecting on Methods and Interpretations_. de Gruyter, pp. 149–66 https://www.degruyter.com/document/doi/10.1515/9783111071824/html, [[pre-print](https://arxiv.org/abs/2301.05659)]

+**Bąkowski, J.** (2024). Ḵẖūn for rakt and duniyā for saṃsār.
+A cognitive approach based on word embeddings to Sanskrit and Perso-Arabic loanwords in Hindi.
+In Andrijanić, I. and Browarczyk, M. (eds), _Between Language and Literature: Hindi in Classroom and Beyond_.
+Zagreb: University of Zagreb, pp. 127–41 https://indolog.ffzg.unizg.hr/wp-content/uploads/Between-Languages-and-Literature.pdf.

+**Beullens, P., Haverals, W. and Nagy, B.** (2024).
+The elementary particles: A computational stylometric inquiry into the Mediaeval Greek-Latin Aristotle. _Mediterranea, International Journal on the Transfer of Knowledge_, 9: 385–408 https://doi.org/0.21071/mijtk.v9i.16723.

+**Nagy, B.** (2024).
+Bootstrap Distance Imposters: High precision authorship verification with improved interpretability. _Proceedings of the Computational Humanities Research Conference 2024_.
+Aarhus, pp. 482–93 https://ceur-ws.org/Vol-3834/.

+**Nagy, B.** (2024).
+(Not) Understanding Latin Poetic Style with Deep Learning. https://arxiv.org/abs/2404.06150.

-**Eder, M. and Ochab, J. K.** (forthcoming).
+**Eder, M. and Ochab, J.** (2024).
 Manhattan, Euclidean, and their siblings: exploring exotic similarity measures in text classification.
-In: _Digital Humanities 2024: Conference Abstracts_.
+In _Digital Humanities 2024: Book of Abstracts_. pp. 162–66 https://zenodo.org/records/13761079.

 **Sobchuk, O. and Šeļa, A.** (2024).
 Computational thematics: comparing algorithms for clustering the genres of literary fiction. _Humanities and Social Sciences Communications_, 11(1): 438 [https://doi.org/10.1057/s41599-024-02933-6](https://doi.org/10.1057/s41599-024-02933-6).

+**Andrijanić, I. and Bąkowski, J.** (2023).
+On the authenticity of prose writings attributed to Śaṅkara. _Acta Asiatica Varsoviensia_, 36: 5–38 https://doi.org/10.60018/AcAsVa.npqm2712.

 **Byszuk, J.** (2023).
 What is Authorship Attribution?
 In: Schöch, C., Dudar, J., and Fileva, E. (eds). _CLS INFRA D3.2: Series of Five Short Survey Papers on Methodological Issues_ (= _Survey of Methods in Computational Literary Studies_) (v1.1.0), url: [https://methods.clsinfra.io](https://methods.clsinfra.io), doi: [10.5281/zenodo.7892112](10.5281/zenodo.7892112).